Why nonprofit organisations should consider cyber insurance

 Financial data

 Nonprofits may handle financial information, such as bank account details, credit card information, and transaction records.
-Cybercriminals can exploit vulnerabilities to gain unauthorized access to these records and conduct fraudulent activities.
+Cybercriminals can exploit vulnerabilities to gain unauthorised access to these records and conduct fraudulent activities.

 Grant applications